4. Paradis

 Discernment Process

-To start discernment in a thoughtful way, undertake a “force-field analysis” around the statement “I willingly accept the provincial council’s invitation to embark with province colleagues on the search to deepen the spiritual life of the province.”
+To start discernment in a thoughtful way, do a “force-field analysis” around the statement “I willingly accept to start a search to deepen in my life the spirituality of the Brothers of the Sacred Heart. ”

 • Before making a decision or a change, the force field is in equilibrium between forces favorable to the decision and those resisting it.
 First there is a beginning equilibrium that is the status quo.